BenjaminGuinet/Genomes_to_MSA/README.md

 - ***output_sequences.fasta*** : MSA file containing all the homologous sites found among species.
 - ***output_sequences_trimmed.fasta*** : MSA file containing a set o X sites selected (n=nsites).

-- ***output_sequences_trimmed.nwk*** : Newik file if option --Run_NJ_phylogeny was set to yes (default is 100 bootstraps done).

-Note :
-The pipeline generates a Neighbor-Joining (NJ) Newick file, offering a rapid and straightforward method for constructing phylogenetic trees.
-However, for more accurate and robust evolutionary interpretations, we highly recommend further analysis using Maximum Likelihood (ML) or Bayesian inference methods.

 The contig names in the final fasta files will be the name of your Genomes files without the extension, so in this example the expected output would be :

 ```